ekondayan/libfilter-ng/README.md

 # Filters

-## Interval Median

-## Interval Average

-## Interpolation

-## Low Pass

-Passes the low frequency part of the signal and attenuates the high frequency part of the signal

-## High Pass

-Passes the high frequency part of the signal and attenuates the low frequency part of the signal

-## Moving Average

-## Moving Exponential Average

-## Moving Weighted Average

-## Moving Kaufman Average

-## Moving Median

 ## Moving Most Frequent Occurrence

 Keeps track of the number of times a value shows in the buffer or in other words - the frequency of occurrence of each vale.